CBIIT/HPC_DME_APIs/src/hpc-server/hpc-ws-rs-test/src/test/dice/README.txt

   II- Globus configuraton:
       1- Create a globus shared endpoint (e.g., HPC_DM_TEST) and share it with the service account.
          Review the user guide document to get the name of the service account.
-      2- Add a test.txt empty file to this Globus endpoint:
+      2- Add a test.txtmpty file to this Globus endpoint:
         "endpoint": "HPC_DM_TEST",
         "path": "/test.txt"
       3- Add a download empty folder to your shared Globus endpoint